 I always check several websites before I actually purchase a ticket.
 There are loads of websites that act as search engines to find other sites with the cheapest fares, and even those websites can have very different prices, so it’s important to check several of them.

-Skyscanner, Kayak, Momondo, Vayama, Kiwi, Expedia, and Orbitz are some of the most popular websites to use.
-I have used most of these sites to search for flights, but I’ve only actually purchased flights through Kayak and Momondo.
-You don’t actually buy your ticket from these websites; you are usually redirected to another third party website where you enter your details and buy the ticket.
+Skyscanner, Kayak, Momondo, Vayama, Kiwi, Expedia, and Orbitz are some of the best websites to use.
+I have used most of these sites to search for flights, but I’ve only purchased flights through Kayak and Momondo.
+You don’t actually buy your ticket from these websites; you are usually redirected to another third party website to buy the ticket.
 I have bought flights on Tripsta, eDreams, Priceline, Explore Trip, and SkyBooker via Kayak and Momondo.
 If you buy your ticket from a third party, keep in mind that if you need to cancel or change your ticket, it will be much harder because you did not buy directly from the airline.
 The fares are usually cheaper this way, but you have to decide if it’s worth the risk or not.
 I’m a rebel, so I almost always buy from third party sites and hope for the best.

 Don’t forget to also check the airline’s website.
 Sometimes flights are cheaper if you buy them directly from the airline.
 Plus, the customer service will be a lot better if you need to make any changes to your itinerary!
 Some people find that it’s worth it to pay more to buy from the airline to avoid problems if they need to change anything.